AS9100 Certification Cost: What Aerospace Companies Should Expect

 Is AS9100 more expensive than ISO 9001?

-Can we do AS9100 without a consultant?
+Can we implement AS9100 without a consultant?

 Does employee count affect cost?